 "Do not leave Jerusalem, but wait for the gift my Father promised, which you have heard me speak about.
-5 For John baptized with water, but in a few days you will be baptized with the Holy Spirit."
-6 So when they met together, they asked him, "Lord, are you at this time going to restore the kingdom to Israel?"
-7 He said to them: "It is not for you to know the times or dates the Father has set by his own authority.
-8 But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
-9 After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.
+For John baptized with water, but in a few days you will be baptized with the Holy Spirit."
+So when they met together, they asked him, "Lord, are you at this time going to restore the kingdom to Israel?"
+He said to them: "It is not for you to know the times or dates the Father has set by his own authority.
+But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
+After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.
 (NIV)

 We have talked about the principles of change, how effective they can be and just how vital a role they must have in our personal lives and in the ministry of the community at Reunion.
 This type change points our community directly to the promise and power of the Holy Spirit that came to all believers at Pentecost.
-I want to be very clear on how I word this, because I do not want us to misunderstand or to be misinformed in regards to the true purpose and plan for the Holy Spirit's work in our lives and in the life of our church.
-We should understand upfront that without the direction of the Holy Spirit and the Spirit's unique work in us, we are not the church of Jesus or even the body or community of Christ.
+One of the things I am very proud of is my spiritual origins and heritage in Pentecostalism, so I want to be very clear on how I word this, because I do not want us to misunderstand or to be misinformed in regards to the true purpose and plan for the Holy Spirit's work in our lives and in the life of our church.
+I believe in the gifts of the Spirit as an essential service to the body of Christ, and I believe even deeper still in the fruit of the Spirit that shapes and forms our character to validate the gifts that we serve with (more on that later).
+It is important to understand that without the promise and power of the Holy Spirit and the Spirit's unique work in us, not only are we not the church of Jesus, but we are not even the body or community of Christ.
 Without the Holy Spirit we are just another religious organization in "church-world" doing religious business.
-We do not want to simply do religious business... we want to love as Christ has loved us.
-That is why we must demand of ourselves and of one another to genuinely seek God for the real power of Pentecost and not to settle for a rehearsed sideshow.
-Reunion is called to be a part of the body of Christ and as a part of His body we must do our part In His Kingdom and understand our role.
-But we need the real power of the Holy Spirit (Pentecost) to get it done.
+We do not want to just do religious business... we want to love, as Christ has loved us.
+That is why we must demand of ourselves and of one another to genuinely seek God for the reality Pentecost and not settle for a rehearsed sideshow void of any real serviceable power for His Kingdom.
+Reunion is called to be a part of the body of Christ, and as a part of His body we must understand our role and do our part In His Kingdom.
+But to do this we need the "real" power of the Holy Spirit (Pentecost) to get it done.